March 14, 2020

 The best online panel discussions bring together complementary speakers to provide multiple perspectives on a topic important to your audience.
-This guide will help you host a successful panel.

 Effective online panel discussions bring together a complementary group of co-presenters to provide multiple perspectives on a topic that's important to your audience.
 This guide will help you set your panel discussion up for success.